 A bank may require a written statement in order to document that you believe a signature has been forged.
 This will also initiate the process of reversing any effects that may have been caused by the forged document.
 This statement will also release the receiving party of any responsibilities if the signature actually turns out to be authentic.
 To clarify, a bank may only consent to reimburse your money after you complete an affidavit which states that a signature has been forged.

 An affidavit will allow the institution who has received the forged document to investigate the situation further.
 There are some cases in which legal help may be required to solve the problem.
 For example, a party may attempt to sue you if you don't carry out the terms that were outlined in a contract that was also signed by an authorized person.
-It may be necessary to consult an attorney or lawyer and attend court.
+It may be necessary to consult an experienced contract review attorney and attend court.

 Sometimes a handwriting expert may have to be consulted in order to verify that a signature was definitely forged.
 Additionally, if a professional forged your signature while performing their typical work activities, you may need to contact an industry regulator.
 An example of this occurrence would be a real estate agent who signs off on a contract to sell your property.

 If you need help with a false signature on a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.